Skip to main contentSkip to navigation

 Most consumer hard drives ship with 2-3 year limited warranties.
 The majority of drives arriving for professional recovery are past that window.
 For drives still under warranty, our lab provides written documentation of the failure diagnosis and recovery procedure on company letterhead.
 This documentation supports warranty replacement claims with the manufacturer after your data is recovered.

-Certification tax06/13
+Certification tax06/17

 SOC 2, HIPAA, and Recovery Lab Pricing

-Neither certification measures a technician's ability to rebuild a corrupted translator module, swap a failed head stack, or extract data from dead NAND flash.
+SOC 2 audits verify that a company follows its own documented security policies, while HIPAA governs how medical data is stored.
+Neither certification measures a technician's ability to rebuild a corrupted translator module, swap a failed head stack, or perform a platter transplant.
 The annual cost of maintaining these compliance programs lands directly on your invoice.

 Walk-in ISO-5 cleanrooms cost six figures to build and maintain.
 A ULPA-filtered laminar-flow clean bench achieves identical contamination control at the drive surface: both remove particles down to 0.02 µm under laminar airflow.